openpgp-pqc/draft-ehlen-openpgp-nist-bp-comp/draft-ehlen-openpgp-nist-bp-comp.md

 ## Composite Signature Schemes with ML-DSA {#ecc-mldsa}

-### Key generation procedure {#ecc-mldsa-generation}
+### Key Generation Procedure {#ecc-mldsa-generation}

-The implementation MUST independently generate the ML-DSA and the ECC component keys.
+The implementation MUST generate the ML-DSA and the ECDSA component keys independently.
-ML-DSA key generation follows the specification [FIPS-204] and the artifacts are encoded as fixed-length octet strings as defined in {{mldsa-signature}}.
+ML-DSA key generation follows the specification in [FIPS-204] and the artifacts are encoded as fixed-length octet strings whose sizes are listed in {{mldsa-signature}}.
-For ECC this is done following the relative specification in {{SP800-186}} or {{RFC5639}}, and encoding the artifacts as specified in {{ecdsa-signature}} as fixed-length octet strings.
+ECDSA key generation follows the specification in {{SP800-186}} or {{RFC5639}}, and the artifacts are encoded as fixed-length octet strings whose sizes are listed in {{ecdsa-signature}}.

 ### Signature Generation

 To sign a message `M` with ML-DSA + ECDSA the following sequence of operations has to be performed:

- 1. Generate `dataDigest` according to {{?RFC9580}}, Section 5.2.4
+ 1. Generate `dataDigest` according to {{Section 5.2.4 of RFC9580}}

  2. Create the ECDSA signature over `dataDigest` with `ECDSA.Sign()` from {{ecdsa-signature}}

  3. Create the ML-DSA signature over `dataDigest` with `ML-DSA.Sign()` from {{mldsa-signature}}

- 4. Encode the ECDSA and ML-DSA signatures according to the packet structure given in {{ecc-mldsa-sig-packet}}.
+ 4. Encode the ECDSA and ML-DSA signatures according to the packet structure given in {{ecc-mldsa-sig-packet}}

 ### Signature Verification

 To verify an ML-DSA + ECDSA signature the following sequence of operations has to be performed: